Zenika/observability-tutorial/README.md

 For Loki: mount `./loki` to `/etc/loki` and `-config.file` to the mounted `config.yml` file location

-For promtail: mount the `config.yml` and set the `-config.file` location.
+For promtail: mount the `config.yml` and set the `-config.file` location (or use the default path used by the docker image `/etc/promtail/config.yml`).

 You can comment the `prometheus`.